mseminatore/dsktools/README.md

 # dsktools

-DskTools is a library (libdsk) and application (dsktools) for working with TRS-80 Color Computer (CoCo) virtual disc (.DSK) files in JVC format.
+DskTools is a library (libdsk) and application (dsktools) for working with TRS-80 Color Computer (CoCo) virtual disk (.DSK) files in JVC format.
 No JVC header is created or recognized.

 > Note: At this time only the original 35 track (160K) format is supported.